 in the designated area.
 Brownfield redevelopment projects create new jobs and tax revenues, improve the environment, revitalize neighborhoods, increase property values, eliminate environmental inequities, and enhance the overall quality of life.

-This county administered incentive provides a case-by-case tax exemption for real and/or tangible personal property improvements.
-This local option tax incentive is for new or expanding businesses.
+This incentive is reserved for new or expanding businesses.
 Up to 100% of the assessed value for all improvements to real property made by or for use of a new business may be exempted.
 An exemption of the assessed value of all added up improvements to real property and the net increase of tangible personal property is also allowed for expanding businesses.
 The business applying must pay higher than the average wage and hire at least 25 additional employees as a result of the improvements.
 If a company manufactures, processes, compounds, fabricates, or produces for sale items of tangible personal property at a fixed location and which comprises an industrial or manufacturing plant, the minimum job creation is 10 additional employees.
-All companies who wish to apply for this incentive must contact the EDC to initiate the process and determine qualifications.

 Economic Development Transportation Fund